Chapter 1. Introduction

 1.1.
 About Red Hat JBoss Enterprise Application Platform 7

-Red Hat JBoss Enterprise Application Platform 7 (JBoss EAP) is a middleware platform built on open standards and compliant with the Java Enterprise Edition 7 specification.
+Red Hat JBoss Enterprise Application Platform 7 (JBoss EAP) is a middleware platform built on open standards that is compatible with the Jakarta Enterprise Edition 8 specification.

-The 7.3 release of JBoss EAP is a Jakarta EE 8 compatible implementation for both Web Profile and Full Platform specifications.
-The 7.3 release is also a certified implementation of the Java EE 8 Web Profile and the Full Platform specifications.
+The 7.4 release of JBoss EAP is a Jakarta EE 8 compatible implementation for both Web Profile and Full Platform specifications.
+The 7.4 release is also a certified implementation of the Jakarta EE 8 Web Profile and the Full Platform specifications.

 JBoss EAP provides two operating modes for server instances.